hmrc/identity-management-service-proxy/README.md

 # identity-management-service-proxy

 Proxy for the Identity Management Service (IDMS).
-Serves as the IDMS in a secondary API Hub environment.
+Serves as the IDMS in a secondary Integration Hub environment.
 Forwards calls to the real IDMS via HODS Proxy and Scrubbing Centre.

 In environments without a real IDMS then this proxy forwards to the IDMS stub,